-Post retirement life, though, comes with many constraints, especially those related to your finances as you don’t have the luxury of having a fixed salary every month.
-Although you will receive a pension, but most of the times it’s not sufficient to take care of your dreams and essential requirements.
+Post-retirement life, though, comes with many constraints, especially those related to your finances as you don’t have the luxury of having a fixed salary every month.
+Although you will receive a pension, most of the time it’s not sufficient to take care of your dreams and essential requirements.
 In India, most working people rely on certain limited options that are being provided by their employer for retirement planning.
-However, relying solely on few limited options is not prudent as they will not be able to keep pace with your growing expenses in your old age.
-Therefore, it is advised that you start you retirement planning at an early age so that by the time you retire, you do not have to worry about finances among other things.
-There are a number of investment options available in the market that will make your post retirement life easier.
-Apart from traditional plans such as PF, gratuity, pension plans etc., there are many other investment tools that are specially designed for senior citizens that carry no risk.
+However, relying solely on a few limited options is not prudent as they will not be able to keep pace with your growing expenses in your old age.
+Therefore, it is advised that you start your retirement planning at an early age so that by the time you retire, you do not have to worry about finances among other things.
+There are several investment options available in the market that will make your post-retirement life easier.
+Apart from traditional plans such as PF, gratuity, pension plans, etc., many other investment tools are specially designed for senior citizens that carry no risk.

-During the post retirement life, income stops, but expenses keep on rising.
-Saving cash to meet such expenses is not a good idea as we know how the inflation erodes your hard earned money.
-It is true that most of us would not be able to earn throughout the life, but there is no denying the fact that we all need money all through our lives to sustain our living standards.
-It is vital to set down a regular source of income that can provide the required funds during post retirement life as well.
-There are several options that can assist us in the same.
+During the post-retirement life, income stops, but expenses keep on rising.
+Saving cash to meet such expenses is not a good idea as we know how inflation erodes your hard-earned money.
+Indeed, most of us would not be able to earn throughout life, but there is no denying the fact that we all need money all through our lives to sustain our living standards.
+It is vital to set down a regular source of income that can provide the required funds during post-retirement life as well.
+Several options can assist us in the same.
 A few of the investment options for retirees are:

-It is safe, simple and secure way to receive monthly income for enjoying post retirement life.
-Under this option, retirees can invest their lump sum retirement benefit through which they can earn an interest as high as 8.4%.
+It is a safe, simple and secure way to receive monthly income for enjoying post-retirement life.
+Under this option, retirees can invest their lump sum retirement benefit through which they can earn interest as high as 8.4%.
 There will be no default risk on their money.
-The best thing about this plan is that it pays interest on a monthly basis that is vital during the retirement years.
+The best thing about this plan is that it pays interest every month that is vital during the retirement years.

 - Minimum investment of Rs.1500/

-- A single account can hold a maximum amount up to Rs.
+- A single account can hold a maximum amount of up to Rs.
 4.50 lakhs

 - The interest rate will be 8.5% per annum payable monthly